PhD students and faculty sit around a table, engaging in discussion.

 Interdisciplinary Collaboration

 The UW–Madison campus offers opportunities for interdisciplinary training.
 We are part of a strong biotechnology and medical research ecosystem.
-You will have opportunities to partner with experts in emerging areas of science across the UW campus.
+You will have opportunities to partner with experts in emerging areas of science across campus.

 An aerial view of the nursing poster fair shows participants talking between rows of posters.